szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 ```

-And this is what the test example test for DynamoDB looks like:
+And this is what the example test for DynamoDB looks like:

 ```python
 def test_optimistic_locking_works(wallet_dynamodb_table_mock: Table, wallet: Wallet) -> None: